Why Should I Pay Wealthsimple a 0.5% Fee? | Wealthsimple

 Ok.
 But how much am I really paying you?
 I want to know.

-If you'd have invested $50,000 with us in a standard Growth portfolio on January 31, 2017, you'd have paid us $300 in fees by now.
-Around $250 goes to Wealthsimple for our services, and $50 goes toward paying the fees for the ETFs themselves.
-Not a huge number, but it's real money.
+If you'd have invested $50,000 with us in a standard Growth portfolio on January 31, 2017, you'd have paid us $305.50 in fees by now.
+Around $250 goes to Wealthsimple for our services, and $55.50 goes toward paying the fees for the ETFs themselves.
 Think of it as a round-trip ticket to Cleveland (depending on where you live!).
-On the other hand, in that standard Growth portfolio, your gains over that period would have been $5,193.
+On the other hand, in a standard Growth portfolio, your gains over that period would have been $7,634.
 And the hours you'd have spent managing your money, buying and selling ETFs, rebalancing your portfolio, doing tax-loss harvesting, reinvesting your dividends, and other exciting financial maintenance would have been exactly zero.

 We think that's a bargain — and a much much better deal than either paying a big bank more, or doing it yourself.
 If we didn't, we wouldn't have started the company.
 If you don't agree, well, that trip to Cleveland awaits.